-neu imp Des pati Thre During Lab: f Tree and Exh Den Con que Ensi con sou Edu ben of ir Edu met Peri kno pati cribe how to educate patients, family, and/or caregivers in proper bed mobility for the patient with a prological injury/condition including optimal positioning while using effective teaching strategies to prove safety, effectiveness, and efficiency.
-(See Program Thread: Safety) cribe various types of transfers and how to perform each safely, effectively, and efficiently, educating itents, family, and/or caregivers for the patient with a neurological injury/condition.
-(See Program ead: Safety) For protection of simulated patients & preparation for real patients at others with positive regard/respect with consideration for individual differences, values, preferences, expressed needs.
-Bibit sensitivity/consideration to individual differences, and adapting approach accordingly.
-International consideration of injury, responding appropriately to patient's, family's and/or caregiver's estions (in accordance with HIPAA) and demonstrating respect for the individual.
-International confidence by confirming patient history (addressing traindications/precautions appropriate for diagnosis and stage of healing) with sensitivity while providing not rationale for inquiry.
-International confidence in accordance with HIPAA) about diagnosis, rationale, and refits/risks associated with prescribed PT interventions, using teaching methods commensurate with needs individual.
-(See Program Thread: Safety) International confidence in individual and appropriate for environment.
-Form all skills in a safe, effective, and efficient manner, according to PT Plan of Care (POC) applying current will will skills in a safe, effective, and efficient manner, according to PT Plan of Care (POC) applying current will edge, theory, and clinical judgement with a variety of equipment and supplies while considering the interpretive and environment.
-(See Program Thread: Safety) Interpretive and environment.
-(See Program Thread: Safety) Interpretive and environment.
-(See Program Thread: Safety) Interpretive and environment.
-(See Program Thread: Sa • Rec re: (see course objectives in syllabi for greater detail) ognize signs of suspected cases of abuse involving children or vulnerable adults and how to report to the propriate authority, subject to law.
-PTA 220 Fourth semester/ Final Fall Ada and PTA 280: During Clinica Det pers al Experience: Inpts delivery of physical therapy services with consideration for patients' differences, values, preferences, l needs. al Seminar: ermine appropriate discharge planning from a variety of case scenarios while considering the patient spective and environment. ognize the need to demonstrate sensitivity to individual/cultural differences.
+Describe how to educate patients, family, and/or caregivers in proper bed mobility for the patient with a neurological injury/condition including optimal positioning while using effective teaching strategies to improve safety, effectiveness, and efficiency.
+(See Program Thread: Safety) Describe various types of transfers and how to perform each safely, effectively, and efficiently, educating patients, family, and/or caregivers for the patient with a neurological injury/condition.
+(See Program Thread: Safety) During Lab: for protection of simulated patients & preparation for real patients Treat others with positive regard/respect with consideration for individual differences, values, preferences, and expressed needs.
+Exhibit sensitivity/consideration to individual differences, and adapting approach accordingly.
+Demonstrate respectful verbal and non-verbal communication.
+Confirm diagnosis/mechanism of injury, responding appropriately to patient's, family's and/or caregiver's questions (in accordance with HIPAA) and demonstrating respect for the individual.
+Ensure patient safety and instill confidence by confirming patient history (addressing contraindications/precautions appropriate for diagnosis and stage of healing) with sensitivity while providing sound rationale for inquiry.
+Educate patient, family and/or caregiver (in accordance with HIPAA) about diagnosis, rationale, and benefits/risks associated with prescribed PT interventions, using teaching methods commensurate with needs of individual.
+(See Program Thread: Safety) Educate patient on body mechanics, transitional movements, and postures as needed, using teaching methods commensurate with needs of individual and appropriate for environment.
+Perform all skills in a safe, effective, and efficient manner, according to PT Plan of Care (POC) applying current knowledge, theory, and clinical judgement with a variety of eq During Lecture: (see course objectives in syllabi for greater detail) Recognize signs of suspected cases of abuse involving children or vulnerable adults and how to report to the appropriate authority, subject to law.
+PTA 220 Fourth semester/ Final Fall PTA 270: During Clinical Experience: • Adapts delivery of physical therapy services with consideration for patients' differences, values, preferences, and needs.
+PTA 280: During Clinical Seminar: • Determine appropriate discharge planning from a variety of case scenarios while considering the patient perspective and environment. • Recognize the need to demonstrate sensitivity to individual/cultural differences.
 PTA 270/280 Fifth semester/Fina I Clinical Experience